Today, the 7th of July, is the romantic and creative Tanabata Festival, also known as the Star Festival in Japan.

 To create harmony within ourselves, with nature and with our surroundings is the unspoken law of Japanese society.

 Wishes in Origami and decoration.
-Ready to put them to the alter.
+As I don't have a bamboo, I just put them in my little alter.

 If you have read this article on time, I recommend that, Just before you go to bed, you could write down three wishes and place them by the window..... :-)